Ever heard or come across a dwarf German shepherd? Hold on to your answer.

 The above question has all along been controversial.
 Treating and managing a dwarf German shepherd dog can be possible; however, it is expensive and can take a toll on the pituitary hormones.

 For instance, dogs with pituitary dwarfism are placed on hormone replacement therapy, where dosages of hormones are injected monthly.
 Commonly used therapies include –

 - Use of synthetic levothyroxine, although results vary from one GSD to another.

 - The use of porcine growth hormone- derived from the pig, stimulates the development of the growth hormone.
 This process is expensive.

 However, for most in severe progressed dwarfism, vets can either decide to spay or neuter the dog.

 Neutering involves the removal of the male reproductive systems (testes).
 Afterward, the male dog will have no chance of breeding with other females.
 This reduces the spread of this autosomal recessive disorder.

-Spaying occurs in females.
-It involves the removal of the reproductive gonads of the female.
-Thus, the female cannot undergo the heat period and lose the ability to reproduce dwarf offspring.
+Females undergo spaying, which involves the removal of their reproductive organs.
+Thus, they cannot undergo the heat and lose the ability to reproduce dwarf offspring.

-Other dwarfism instances are treated asymptomatically, for example, administering anti-inflammatories to a dwarfism dog with arthritis, use of seborrhoeic shampoo to dogs with excessive itching.
+Other dwarfism instances are treated asymptomatically, for example, administering anti-inflammatories to a dwarfism dog with arthritis, use of seborrheic shampoo to dogs with excessive itching.

 Administering corticosteroids to reduce the rate of bone degeneration.